Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 emotional toll of a dwi

 Being charged with a DWI can be an emotionally overwhelming experience, bringing about a range of intense feelings such as stress, shame, and fear.
+In North Carolina, a DWI charge is considered a serious offense, which can intensify the emotional impact and heighten concerns about the future.
 The emotional toll of a DWI charge can extend beyond the individual to affect family and relationships, creating a challenging and isolating situation.

 At Van Camp, Meacham & Newman, PLLC, we understand the profound emotional impact of facing such charges and are committed to providing the support and compassionate legal guidance you need during this difficult time